shourya49/Neurograd/README.md

-# micrograd
+# Neurograd
-A tiny Autograd engine (with a bite! :)).
-Implements backpropagation (reverse-mode autodiff) over a dynamically built DAG and a small neural networks library on top of it with a PyTorch-like API.
-Both are tiny, with about 100 and 50 lines of code respectively.
-The DAG only operates over scalar values, so e.g. we chop up each neuron into all of its individual tiny adds and multiplies.
-However, this is enough to build up entire deep neural nets doing binary classification, as the demo notebook shows.
-Potentially useful for educational purposes.
+This is a small autograd engine, made purely from numpy and python.Implements backpropagation (reverse-mode autodiff) over a dynamically built **Directed Acyclic Graph** where each node in the DAG is a scalar value, and edges represent operations like addition or multiplication .This structure allows the engine to correctly compute gradients by traversing the graph in reverse order.
+Also a small neural networks library on top of it with a PyTorch-like API.
 ### Installation

 ```bash